scienceguyrob/PulsarFeatureLab/README.md

 	[6] V. Morello et al., "SPINN: a straightforward machine learning solution to the pulsar candidate selection problem", Monthly Notices of the Royal Astronomical Society, vol. 443, no. 2, pp. 1651-1662, 2014.

+7. Changes from master version

+    V1.1 - Added new scores from the period against chi2 and pdot against chi2 plots (only available in PFD data) for the Lyon et al feature set.